sitzmoebelchronograph/shippingmanager_alliance_chat/README.md

 ### Certificate Warnings
 The self-signed certificate will trigger browser warnings.
 This is expected and safe for local network use.
 Click "Advanced" → "Proceed to localhost" (or similar).

+### Mobile Notifications Not Working
+If browser notifications don't appear on your mobile device:
+1. **Install CA Certificate**: Go to Settings → Certificate Installation → Download CA Certificate
+2. **Enable Notifications**: Tap "🔔 Enable Notifications" button and grant permission
+3. **Reload Page**: Hard refresh the page (clear cache) after installing certificate
+4. **Check Browser Settings**: Ensure browser has notification permissions in device settings
+5. **Test Notification**: Use "Test Browser Notification" button in settings

+**Note**: Mobile Chrome requires CA certificate to be installed for Service Worker registration, which is necessary for notifications.

 ### Steam Not Restarting
 If Steam doesn't restart automatically, check: